quachhungvietnam/Ocean_Biological_Network_Simulation/README.md

 <p align="center">
   <img src="Results/Replicated_network.png">
 </p>

-- Find a way to add the parameters of the paper to the network -> MARKOV CHAIN!
+- Find a way to add the parameters of the paper to the network (MARKOV CHAIN)
 - Simulate the network and visualize the results (similar to the graphs from the paper)
 <p align="center">
   <img src="Results/all_states.png">